elix/elix.org/content/Modes.md

 The [Tabs](Tabs) component combines a `Modes` instance with a [TabStrip](TabStrip).
 The tab strip lets the user know how many panels there are, and lets them easily navigate between the modal panels.

-See also [SlidingViewport](SlidingViewport) and its related components.
+See also [SlidingStage](SlidingStage) and its related components.
 Those handle similar situations, but express the modes as pages on a horizontally-sliding surface.